Pleosporales » Sporormiaceae » Sporormiella

 Description: see Ahmed and Cain (1972).

-Sporormiella can be exploited for pharmaceutical and agricultural products.
-Krohn (1992) found an antifungal and herbicidal Lanostane Lactone from Sporormiella Australis.
-Hatori et al. (2004) reported a cholesterol synthesis inhibitor by Sporormiella minima No. 15604.
-Mudur et al. (2006) found Sporminarins A and B which have antifungal activities from Sporormiella minimoides.
+Krohn (1992) found an antifungal and herbicidal Lanostane Lactone from Sporormiella australis.
+Hatori et al. (2004) reported a cholesterol synthesis inhibitor by S. minima.
+Mudur et al. (2006) found Sporminarins A and B which have antifungal activities from S. minimoides.

 Biochemical importance of the genus, chemical diversity or applications

-Even though there are 87 Sporormiella epithets in Index fungorum, the actual number of species is less.
-Several species have been synonymized and transferred to another genus Preussia.
+There are 87 Sporormiella epithets in Index Fungorum (2022), but several species have been transferred to Preussia.
 Sporormiella comprises 58 species known on Arundo donax (Poaceae), Commelina benghalensis (Commelinaceae), Cordia obliqua (Boraginaceae), Cynodon nlemfuensis (Poaceae), Ephedra nebrodensis (Ephedraceae), Forsythia suspensa (Oleaceae), Lagerstroemia parviflora (Lythraceae), Naringi crenulata (Rutaceae), Olea europaea (Oleaceae), Phragmites australis (Poaceae), Quercus ilex (Fagaceae), Rosmarinus officinalis (Lamiaceae), Scirpus maritimus (Cyperaceae), Stipa tenacissima (Poaceae), Syzygium cumini (Myrtaceae), Vitis vinifera (Vitaceae).
-Sporormiella is reported from Balearic Islands, China, Ecuador, England, Hong Kong, India, Kenya, Poland, South Africa and Spain.
-Sporormiella is a diverse genus and might comprise many more species.
-Since several species lack molecular data, many of them might not belong to Sporormiella.
-Discovery of more taxa with DNA sequence data will help to stabilize the taxonomy of the genus and clarity the relationship of Sporormiella to that of Preussia.
+Sporormiella is reported from Africa (Kenya), Asia (China, Hong Kong, India), Europe (Balearic Islands, England, Poland, Spain) and South America (Ecuador).

 About Dothideomycetes